mariamtabagari27/reti-calcolatori-project/README.md

 * Data transmission through sockets
 * String processing in C

----

-## Author
+##

 Mariam Tabagari
+For code development used Visual Studio Code and not Eclipse.
-Project developed for the course "Reti di Calcolatori".
+Project developed for the course - Reti di Calcolatori MZ